ufpaclab/jsPsych-Sheets-Integration/README.md

 ![](resources/deploy.JPG)

 Assuming everything has been done correctly, you should be able to access your experiment using the link provided after deploying your experiment.
-You can now start modifying the index.html and ExampleExperiment.js with your jsPsych experiment code.
+You can now start modifying the index.html and Experiment.js with your jsPsych experiment code.
 Don't forget to re-upload your index.html to the google app when you make change!

 ![](resources/complete.JPG)

 ### In-Progress:
- 1. Name Revisions
  2. Credit Granting Discussion
  3. Local Debug Discussion